Powder Keg, LLC

 Hover over underlined text to see definitions of common terms.

-This is the licensee's third compliance inspection since beginning business in 2010.
-Both previous inspections resulted in warning conferences.
-The current inspection rises to the level of a third warning conference due to the citation of one (1) repetitive violation.
-Out of fourteen (14) firearm acquisitions, the licensee failed to correctly record redacted firearm acquisitions in the A/D bound book record (a 35% error rate).
-Also, the licensee failed to correctly record redacted firearm dispositions in the A/D bound book record (a 14% error rate).
-Because the results of the current inspection rise to the level of a third warning conference and the first violation is repetitive in nature, a DIO held warning conference and Recall inspection could be recommended.
-However, only redacted instances of a single violation rises to the level of a warning conference.
-Also, the violation occurred due to unique circumstances. (i.e. ATF requested that the licensee re-mark the serial numbers of redacted firearms that he manufactured and the FFL forgot to update his A/D Book with the new markings).
-Finally, the licensee voluntarily attended an ATF FFL Seminar conducted on August 18, 2016 that was held in Indianapolis, IN.
-Therefore, the Acting DIO believes that future compliance can be obtained by recommending a warning letter and a recall inspection in lieu of a warning conference.
+This is the licensee's third compliance inspection.
+Both previous compliance inspections resulted in warning conferences.
+The current inspection rises to the level of a DIO held warning conference due to the citation of one (1) repetitive violation.
+Out of eighteen (18) ATF Forms 4473 reviewed, the licensee failed to document the firearm purchasers identification on redacted occasion (a 5.6% error rate).
+Because only redacted instance of a single violation rises to the level of a DIO held warning conference and the licensee voluntarily attended an ATF FFL Seminar conducted on August 18, 2016 that was held in Indianapolis, IN, the Acting DIO believes that future compliance can be obtained by recommending a warning letter and a recall inspection in lieu of a warning conference.
 A warning letter was sent via return receipt requested certified mail on 08/24/2016.
 On 09/06/2016 the licensee indicated that he had received the warning letter by signing the return receipt.

 If an inspection uncovers regulatory violations, the licensee receives a report outlining these violations.
 This section lists the violations found in the inspection, as well as a general description of each offense.
 More details on the nature of the licensee's specific violations may be found in the report PDF.